31st International Conference

 There are many lodging options in Santiago, near to the University of Chile and in the downtown area, with a wide variety of price points.

-A few are listed here, but many more are available (check Expedia, Booking.com, Hotels.com, etc.).
+Other options are listed below, but many more are available (check Expedia, Booking.com, Hotels.com, etc.).
 When looking for lodging options, it is recommended to search in the “Lastarria” or “Providencia” areas which are walking distance to the conference site.

 The following hotels are a sample of the options available.
 Rates are estimates (as of 1/29/25) and no rooms are being held for conference attendees.
 The rates below are based on reservations from July 6 -10, 2025, (one guest, including breakfast).
 Rates subject to change.